WINDY-WINDWARD/LogSeq_notes/pages/RL AI.md

   |    value_loss         | 5.04e+12  |
   -------------------------------------
   ```
-- The table you provided contains various metrics that can be used to evaluate the performance of a reinforcement learning algorithm.
+	- The table provided contains various metrics that can be used to evaluate the performance of a reinforcement learning algorithm.
 Here is a brief explanation of each metric:
 	- **rollout/ep_len_mean:** This is the mean episode length across all rollouts.
 It represents the average number of time steps it takes for an episode (a complete run of the environment) to finish.
 	- **rollout/ep_rew_mean:** This is the mean episode reward across all rollouts.
 It represents the average reward received by the agent over the course of an episode.
 	- **time/fps:** This is the frame rate (frames per second) of the environment.
 It represents the number of times the environment is updated per second.
 	- **time/iterations:** This is the number of iterations (steps) taken by the agent in the environment.
 	- **time/time_elapsed:** This is the time elapsed (in seconds) since the start of the training process.
 	- **time/total_timesteps:** This is the total number of timesteps (steps) taken by the agent in the environment.
 	- **train/entropy_loss:** This is the loss of the entropy term in the policy optimization process.
 The entropy term encourages exploration by adding a penalty for selecting actions that are too certain.
 	- **train/explained_variance:** This is a measure of how well the value function approximator is fitting the returns.
 A high explained variance indicates that the value function is a good fit for the returns.
 	- **train/learning_rate:** This is the learning rate used in the optimization process.
 It determines the step size taken by the optimizer when adjusting the model's parameters.
 	- **train/n_updates:** This is the number of updates (steps) taken by the optimizer during the training process.
 	- **train/policy_loss:** This is the loss of the policy (action selection) function in the policy optimization process.
 	- **train/value_loss:** This is the loss of the value function in the policy optimization process.
 The value function estimates the expected reward for a given state or action.